atremblay/obsidian-math/Machine Learning/Papers/LongNet/LongNet.md

 In the implementation, the dilated attention can be transformed into dense attention between a gathering operation over the input $(Q, K, V)$ and a scattering operation over the output $\widetilde{O}_{i}$, so it can directly reuse any optimization for vanilla attention (e.g., flash attention).
 Dilated attention can significantly reduce the computation cost by a factor of $\frac{N}{w} r^{2}$ over the vanilla attention.

-In practice, the segment size $w$ trades the globality of attention for efficiency, while the dilation with a size $r$ reduces the computation cost by approximating the attention matrix.
-To capture both long-range and short-range information efficiently, we implement a mixture of dilated attentions with different segment sizes and dilation rates $\left\{r_{i}, w_{i}\right\}^{k}$ :

 > [!blank-container]
 >
 > ![[figure_2.svg]]